psychemedia/eurydice-resources/resources/training_ship.md

 ...

-Eurydice, 4 training-ship for ordinary seamean, Captain Marcus A S. Hare.
-Mauh excitement prevailed Portsmouth during last week, consequent on a rumour that during the recent heavy gale this vessel lost her topmasts and topsail yard, and that several men were carried overboard with them and drowned.
+Eurydice, 4 training-ship for ordinary seamean, Captain Marcus A S. Hare

+Much excitement prevailed Portsmouth during last week, consequent on a rumour that during the recent heavy gale this vessel lost her topmasts and topsail yard, and that several men were carried overboard with them and drowned.
 On inquiry we learn that nothing official is yet to hand.
-On the 17th of November all apprehensions were removed by the receipt of the following telegram:— "Eurydice, Lisbon, Friday, November l6ih.
+On the 17th of November all apprehensions were removed by the receipt of the following telegram:— "Eurydice, Lisbon, Friday, November 16th.
 8 55 p.m.—Arrived all well; will leave on the 24th.
 Send letters and papers to Barbadoes."

 ...

----